gardenlinux/gl-oci/README.md

-# gl-oci: Tool to create OCI artefacts and publish to an arbitrary registry
+# gl-oci: Tool to create OCI artefacts and publish OCI

-**gl-oci** os a command line tool that implements functions to manage garden linux OCI artefacts.
+**gl-oci** is a command line tool that implements functions to manage garden linux OCI artefacts.

 Features:
 - initialize components, such as the oci-index